Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Is It Safe for Felines to Eat Cat Grass?

 Yes, cat grass is safe for kitties to nibble on.
-In contrast to catnip, which might cause addiction, this grass doesn’t affect the pet’s “happiness” receptors or make them aggressive.
+In contrast to catnip, which might cause mild tolerance over time, this grass doesn’t affect the pet’s “happiness” receptors or make them aggressive.
 Therefore, your cat won’t eat too much of it and make its own tummy hurt.
 Our furry buds usually know exactly how much cat grass they need to eat.
 But, as a general rule, it shouldn’t make up more than 10% of their daily diet.

 That said, before introducing your fluffy friend to cat grass, talk to a vet.
 True, wheat, oat, and all the other pet grass types are safe.
 But the nutritional needs of every pet animal are different.
-And one more thing: you can, of course, mix the grass with wet or dry food.
-However, it might be better to just place the container in an accessible area and let the cat decide when to eat it.
+And one more thing: there is no need to mix the grass with wet or dry food.
+It’s best to just place the container in an accessible area and let the cat decide when to eat it.
 Just make sure the feline can’t push it down!

 My Cat Is Spitting Up the Grass: Is It Okay?

-One of the biggest benefits of cat grass is that it helps felines get rid of swallowed hairballs.
-So, if the cat is spitting out some grass followed by hairballs, there’s nothing to worry about, as it’s completely natural.
-In contrast, if you see blood coming out of the pet’s mouth, take it to a vet (or, at the very least, get in contact with them).
+One of the biggest presumed benefits of cat grass is that it helps felines get rid of swallowed hairballs.
+So, if the cat is occasionally spitting out some grass followed by hairballs, there’s nothing to worry about, as it’s completely natural.
+In contrast, if this is a common occurrence, your cat continues vomiting, drooling, is off their food, or you see blood in the vomit or coming out of the pet’s mouth, take them to a vet for a prompt check (or, at the very least, get in contact with them).

 Brazilian Shorthair cat lying on grass